jianrong7/tiny-compiler/README.md

 # tiny-compiler

+I was sad that I never had the chance to take the compiler class during college.
+I am no longer sad after this.

+However, this implementation is quite simple, not even requiring an AST.
+I will work on something more ambitious soon.

 Use Python to implement our own programming language to compile to C code.

 Let's call this language "Tiny".
 It will be a dialect of BASIC.

 This is done based on this [tutorial](https://austinhenley.com/blog/teenytinycompiler1.html).

+## How to use?

+Run `bash build.sh ./examples/average.tiny` to compile the Tiny code to C code.
+The corresponding C file and executable should appear.
+Now you can run them using `./average` and also check out the compiled C code in `average.c`.

 ## Tiny Language Features